Plant Based Spaghetti

 4 -6

-❤️ Why You’ll Love Vegan Spaghetti
+❤️ Why You’ll Love Plant Based Spaghetti

 A variety of ingredients on a white surface, perfect for vegan spaghetti, including mushrooms, carrots, celery, an onion, garlic, canned tomatoes, walnuts, and multiple spice jars.
 A bottle of olive oil and balsamic vinegar are also present.